ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ASF's [Sentinel-1 On-Demand RTC](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Tutorial" ){target=_blank} products are generated using [GAMMA Software](https://gamma-rs.ch/ "https://gamma-rs.ch" ){target=_blank}.
 Products are distributed as GeoTIFFs (one for each available polarization) projected to the appropriate UTM Zone for the location of the scene.

-A [Digital Elevation Model (DEM)](#digital-elevation-models "Jump to DEM Section of document") is required for processing RTC.
-ASF uses the best publicly-available DEM with full coverage of the processing area.
+A Digital Elevation Model (DEM) is required for processing RTC.
 The [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank} is the default DEM used for processing RTC On Demand products.
+Refer to the [Digital Elevation Model section](#digital-elevation-models "Jump to the DEM Section of this document" ) for more information.

 !!! important "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"